 In the 13 years since I opened our first training venue above Smithfield market, we’ve opened four more.
 And during that time the venue market has grown, diversified and become much more sophisticated.

 Of course, everyone now expects very well-equipped space with a high-quality finish and high-speed WiFi as standard.
-People also want more choice, so we have bright, flexible modern space in our Farringdon and Barbican City venues, as well as very high-quality corporate space, with top-class dining in our Bank Street venue in Canary Wharf.
+People also want more choice, so we have bright, flexible modern space in our Barbican City venue, as well as very high-quality corporate space, with top-class dining in our Bank Street venue in Canary Wharf.